Oakyden/MovieUIChallenge/README.md

 This is my submission in response to the Movie UI task

-#### Prerequisites
-* Ensure you have separately cloned https://github.com/michaelOptix1/starter-express-api and run `npm start`.
-Double check it's running locally on `localhost: 3000` or adjust `localhost: 3000` in this project code to match the endpoint being used.

 ### Getting started

 1. Git Clone this repository
 2. `cd` into project root folder
-3. `npm start`
+3. For local dev, run `npm dev`, this will start up the frontend on `http://localhost:5173` and the server on `https://localhost:3000`, feel free to adjust this if required.

+### Optional - Local docker

+There is a simple dockerfile placed in this project

+#### Build image

+Run `docker build -t uitechtest .` you can replace 'uitechtest' with any image name you prefer.

+Then run `docker run -d --rm -p 5173:5173 --name oak_den uitechtest:latest` to spin up a local docker container and run the front end locally should you wish to.
+You'll need to run `npm start` separately within the backend directory.

 ### Completed